 “When I evaluate an employee’s needs, exhibiting empathy and compassion are crucial when learning about their challenges and obstacles,” said Don.
 “As a result, my communication, critical thinking and listening skills have all improved throughout my internship.”

-Making a Difference for Veterans at Ft.
+Making a Difference with Veteran Employment Services at Ft.
 Bliss

 Don has already made a significant difference in the lives of our employees.
 Recently, a PRIDE employee and veteran reached out to describe his positive interaction: